wp-plugins/widgetize-pages-light/readme.txt

 1. Create a custom sidebar(widget area)
 2. Get the shortcode
-3. Widgetize a page or post
+3. Insert Sidebar ShortCode button
+4. Select sidebar to insert
+5. Shortcode
-4. Go to your widgets section (Appearance -> Widgets) and drop some widgets in your new sidebar
+6. Go to your widgets section (Appearance -> Widgets) and drop some widgets in your new sidebar

 == Changelog ==